RavenCunanan/RavenCunanan/README.md

 Recognized for academic excellence as a Dean's Honor List recipient at California State University Sacramento.
 Additionally, I completed IBM's Applied Software Engineering Fundamentals Specialization on Coursera.

+I also completed the JP Morgan Software Engineering Job Simulation, where I gained hands-on experience in financial technology, developed technical solutions for data visualization, and enhanced communication skills by delivering progress updates to stakeholders.
+This experience further strengthened my skills in JavaScript and Agile workflows.

 I am enthusiastic about contributing my skills and knowledge to innovative software engineering projects and eager to explore new opportunities in the field.

 [![Raven's GitHub stats](https://github-readme-stats.vercel.app/api?username=RavenCunanan&theme=vue-dark)](https://github.com/anuraghazra/github-readme-stats)